 Does all of this tracking stuff sound like it's going to take forever to implement?
 Maybe like it's too much of a hassle to bother with?
 Well, guess what?
 I was holding out on you a little bit before, because I DO want you to get in the habit of asking every caller how they heard about you.
 It is a crucial tracking baseline to have.

-But the truth is there's a super simple way to track how many calls a postcard mailing generates: Phone Response Tracking.
+But the truth is that there is a super simple way to track how many calls a postcard mailing generates: phone response tracking.

-Phone response tracking comes standard with any DirectMail2.0® campaign (refer back to Chapter 20 for details), and automatically tells you how many calls a specific campaign produced.
-It uses a different phone number for each postcard campaign (all of which forward to your main office number), and then compiles the call data for each number in an easy-to-use format on your DirectMail2.0® digital dashboard.
+Phone response tracking comes standard with any Everywhere Small Business® campaign (refer back to Chapter 20 for details) and automatically tells you how many calls a specific campaign produced.
+It uses a different phone number for each postcard campaign (all of which forward to your main office number) and then compiles the call data for each number in an easy-to-use format on your Everywhere Small Business[®] digital dashboard.
 You just log in to monitor your campaign's performance!
-You can even listen to every call, because the software automatically records them for you, which lets you quality check your sales and reception staff.
+You can even listen to every call because the software automatically records them for you, which lets you check your sales and reception staff for quality.